 - the measures taken to control the risks, and

-- the name/s of the employee/s approved to enter, and
+- the name/s of the employee/s permitted to enter, and

 - the name of the stand-by person, if one is assigned, and